apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/storage-unit-definition/register-storage-unit.en.md

 ### Supplement

 - Before register storage units, please confirm that a database has been created in Proxy, and execute the `use` command to successfully select a database;
 - Confirm that the registered storage unit can be connected normally, otherwise it will not be added successfully;
 - `storageUnitName` is case-sensitive;
 - `storageUnitName` needs to be unique within the current database;
 - `storageUnitName` name only allows letters, numbers and `_`, and must start with a letter;
-- `PROPERTIES` is optional, used to customize connection pool properties, `key` must be the same as the connection pool property name.
+- `PROPERTIES` is optional, used to customize connection pool properties, `key` must be the same as the connection pool property name;
+- `CHECK_PRIVILEGES` can be specified to check privileges of the storage unit user.
+The supported types of `privilegeType` are `SELECT`, `XA`, `PIPELINE`, and `NONE`.
+The default value is `SELECT`.
+When `NONE` is included in the type list, the privilege check is skipped.

 ### Example